mwarning/KadNode/README.md

 Crypto provided by [mbedtls](https://github.com/ARMmbed/mbedtls/), also used by OpenWrt.

-Most features are optional and can be left out to reduce the binary size.

 ## JOIN THE SWARM

 KadNode needs to know at least one active peer to join / bootstrap into the swarm.